dxinteractive/CtrlButtonBoard/README.md

-# FootControl
+# CtrlButtonBoard

-Code for additional pedal board foot controller
+Code for CtrlButtonBoard, an external controller for the Ctrl pedal (CV generator / metronome / tuner)